Renewable Energy & PV Solar

 2. There is a huge potential for job growth.
 According to the 2021 National Solar Jobs Census released by the Interstate Renewable Energy Council, the United States has 255,037 solar workers.
 In the past 10 years, the photovoltaic (PV) solar workforce has grown by 159%, adding around 150,000 jobs.

-3. The industry is constantly evolving.
-Demand for clean energy is growing as new PV technology is gaining momentum.
+4. The industry is constantly evolving.
+Demand for clean energy is growing as new PV technology is gaining momentum, with new energy storage systems (ESS) for home, commercial and utility-scale electrical backup driving a large demand for qualified and certified ESS installers and technicians.
 Several states and utility companies across the U.S. have set 100% clean energy goals.
 When you choose a career in the solar industry, you are choosing to be part of a movement that is constantly advancing

-5. Make great money.
+6. Make great money.
 Starting wages in solar are high compared to other industries.
 As you gain more experience over time, your pay likely will increase as well.
-There is an increasing demand for skilled professionals like electricians, photovoltaic installers, tech support, and sales representatives (ION Solar Industries).
+There is an increasing demand for skilled professionals like electricians, installers, energy storage system technicians, sale representatives, system designers and integrators, operations and warehouse managers, inspectors, commissioning technicians, and O&M technicians.

 What will I learn?

-The new Solar Photovoltaic Installer Certificate teaches you about safety, racking systems and the installation of electrical and energy storage components associated with photovoltaic solar systems.
-You’ll also learn how to inspect, test and commission the system.
-It all starts with the fundamentals and a solid understanding of various components, system architectures and applications for PV systems.
-Other topics include site analysis, system sizing, array configuration and performance estimation; electrical design characteristics such as wiring, overcurrent protection and grounding; a detailed look at module and inverter specifications and characteristics; mounting methods for various roof structures and ground-mounts; and an introduction to safely and effectively commissioning grid-direct PV systems.
+The Solar Photovoltaic Certificate teaches you about safety, racking systems and the installation of electrical and energy storage components associated with photovoltaic solar systems.
+You’ll also learn how to inspect, test and and commission multiple types of PV and energy storage systems.
+It all starts with the fundamentals and a solid understanding of various components, system architectures and applications for PV and ESS systems.
+Other topics include site analysis, system sizing, array configuration and performance estimation; electrical design characteristics such as wiring, overcurrent protection and grounding; a detailed look at module and inverter specifications and characteristics; mounting methods for various roof structures and ground-mounts; and an introduction to safely and effectively commissioning multiple types of PV and ESS systems.

 Career Information

-The initial certification qualifies the student for the position of PV solar installer.
-The expanding solar and renewable energy program is developing programs for solar sales representatives, energy auditors, solar energy systems engineers, solar energy installation managers and PV solar operations and maintenance technicians.
+The initial certification qualifies the student for a variety of positions within the solar and storage industries.
+The expanding solar and renewable energy program has developed programs for solar sales representatives, energy auditors, inspectors, commissioning and operations and maintenance specialists, solar energy systems engineers, solar energy installation managers and PV solar operations and maintenance technicians.

 WAGE AND EMPLOYMENT DATA